 October 2002 introduced the Creative Actors Alliance's most innovative project to date, The C.A.S.T.
 Project.
 Continuing the Alliance's goal to assist undiscovered talent in achieving success, this unique scriptwriting competition offered an opportunity for writers from around the world to be considered for literary representation by Los Angeles based literary agents, as well as having their one-hour episodic script produced into a presentation pilot.

 2004 was a year of preparation for the Alliance.
 The C.A.S.T.
 Project winner, "The Tower" and The C.A.S.T.
 Project Reality Series was pitched to various production companies, and in 2005 the Alliance embraced the next stage of its evolution: the Repertory Production Membership Program - intended to facilitate the Alliance's goal of producing more product.

 In 2006, they decided to concentrate on producing feature films and geared up to produce the comedy, Life at the Resort written by Deon C. van Rooyen and David Higlen.
 Life at the Resort was filmed in La Canada, CA in August 2010 and was screened at the New York International Film Festival 2011, where it won Best Comedy Feature.
-It was also screened at the Idyllwild International Film Festival 2012 and won the Jeff Stone , Best of Festival, Audience Award.
-Life at the Resort recently aired on HBO Europe and LaunchTV and will be available on DVD soon.
+It was also screened at the Idyllwild International Film Festival 2012 and won the Jeff Stone, Best of Festival, Audience Award.
+Life at the Resort aired on HBO Europe and LaunchTV and is available to download on both Amazon Prime and iTunes.

 The Creative Actors Alliance is currently developing their next feature, Widows' Song, which is based on the play May The Lord Take a Liken To You, written by Jeremiah Munsey.
 Where in a small mining town of West Virginia, five widows, haunted by their own demons, seek justice.